SchegolevV/SchegolevV/README.md

 ## Hi there!
-Later there will be some info about me, but not today
+Later here will be some info about me, but not today, good luck)